 Revenue projections include federal, state, and county sources.
-The County and its municipalities have historically funded transportation projects using local sources, such as fuel taxes, impact fees, and general fund transfers (ad valorem) in addition to federal and state revenues.
-Except for general fund transfers (which are projected to only support operations and maintenance [O&M]), it is assumed that the County and it municipalities will continue to use these revenue sources to fund transportation projects from 2026 through 2045.
+The County and its municipalities have historically funded transportation projects using local sources, such as fuel taxes, impact fees, and General Fund transfers (ad valorem) in addition to federal and state revenues.
+Except for General Fund transfers (which are projected to only support operations and maintenance), it is assumed that the County and its municipalities will continue to use these revenue sources to fund transportation projects from 2026 through 2045.
 Table 5-1 summarizes the total projected revenues in YOE dollars that are anticipated to be available for the 2045 LRTP.